neilBugeja00/NN-Wine/README.md

 # NN-Wine
 Introduction into NNs.
-View the "main.pdf" for more information
+View the "main.pdf" found in "Documentation" for more information